magicbitlk/Magicbit-Arduino/index.rst

  **delay(ms):** Pauses the program for the amount of time (in milliseconds) specified as parameter.(note 1000 milliseconds equals to one second)
 Activity
 ***********
- Write code for a knight rider pattern using on board leds of magicbit
+.. note:: Write code for a knight rider pattern using on board leds of magicbit

 .. raw:: latex